Over the years I’ve found families have many similar questions. Below is a list of many of those.

 I recommend an OB panel, an anatomy ultrasound, some form of glucose testing, and GBS screening.

 Where do you see families?

-We see families at one of the three locations: North Kansas City, South KC (Olathe), Central KC (between downtown and the Plaza), and St Joseph, MO.
+I see families at one of the three locations: North Kansas City, South KC (Olathe), and St Joseph, MO.

 Do you do home visits?